apache/ignite-3/modules/configuration/README.md

 * `@PolymorphicId` is similar to the `@Value`, but is used to store the type of polymorphic configuration (`@PolymorphicConfigInstance#value`), must be a `String` and placed as the first field in a schema;
 * `@Immutable` annotation can only be present on fields marked with the `@Value` annotation.
 Annotated fields cannot be changed after they have been initialized (either manually or by assigning a default value).
+* `@InternalId` is similar to value, but it must be a `UUID` field.
+Generated property is read-only and has no `change` method associated with it.
+Internal id value gives every named list element a unique identifier, invariant to renaming.
+For non-named list elements the value is just `null`.

 ### Polymorphic configuration